HugoGranstrom/HugoGranstrom.github.io/_posts/2018-07-21-gravity-simulator.md

 ---

 This is a gravity simulator I have written in python using the library VPython/Glowscript.
 I will update this post in the future and write a tutorial series on how to write it.
+The source code can be found on glowscript [here](http://www.glowscript.org/#/user/hajenzoo/folder/Public/program/gravity-simulator)

 Controllers:
 - Zoom: scroll